tabularelf/Libraries-and-the-state-of-prefabs/README.md

 __Pending__: It is unknown if two prefabs with the same exported names will cause a conflict of some kind.
 (They shouldn't)

 ## How difficulty would it be to convert existing libraries?
 Outside of having to specify `#export` for anything you wish to be public, and using the namespace feature to modify a macro, there is in fact very few number of libraries that will have trouble being ported over.
-And in fact, most libraries will have the least friction.
 There are of course a few caveats.

 ### Known libraries that will have to be reworked
 - [Input (offalynne, Jujuadams, friends)](https://codeberg.org/offalynne/Input) - The [current verb config](https://codeberg.org/offalynne/Input/src/branch/main/scripts/__InputConfigVerbs/__InputConfigVerbs.gml) is not going to be modifiable by the end user, therefore the mechanic itself requires a change in how verbs are declared by the library.
 All of the existing macro configs are however __safe__.